 - A wedge of triple-cream cheese: Ditto to the above.
 One delicious cheese is a treat for after the holiday or for the long weekend, especially if they have house guests.
 And don't hold back: Saint-André or another triple-creme is the way to go.
 Crackers are optional but appreciated.

-- A bar (or two) of special chocolate: A house guest brought me a few bars of Chuao Chocolate (one had Pop Rocks in it!) and it was a teeny treat we enjoyed for days.
+- A bar (or three) of special chocolate: A house guest brought me a few bars of Chuao Chocolate (one had Pop Rocks in it!) and it was a teeny treat we enjoyed for days.

 - Aromatic dish soap: Bring a bottle of Mrs. Meyer's or another favorite dish soap that can be found at the grocery store, along with an offer to clean the roasting pan, and you'll win Guest of the Year.